after 1670, men had to control enough land to pay local properry taxes if they wanted to vote

 Source: Library of Virginia, First Virginia Constitution, June 29, 1776

 The property requirement exacerbated sectional tensions in the 1800's.
-The population patterns in Virginia changed substantially, but the boundaries of the 24 electoral districts created for election of State Senators were not updated.
+The population patterns in Virginia changed substantially, but the boundaries of the 24 electoral districts created for election of State Senators were not updated after 1792.
 As a result, the Tidewater retained political power that exceeded its percentage of the population.

 The property requirement discriminated against the small farmers, many of who lived west of the Blue Ridge.
-One third of the white men living in Virginia could not vote.4
+One third of the white men living in Virginia could not vote.5

 If they gained control of the General Assembly, they could raise property taxes on slaves.
 Since slaves were concentrated east of the Blue Ridge, such a tax increase would impact the Tidewater and Piedmont disproportionally.